Eddy12597/MUN-Reso-Formatter/README.md

 1. Refine Error handling and showing
 2. Enable adding to config (for phrases and adverbs)
-3. Develop GUI (with input fields and upload file)
+3. Upgrade GUI:
+    - Preview (tree view of clauses)
+    - Verbose mode
+    - Drag and drop
 4. Integrate to website if appropriate
 5. (Far future) allow amendment logic and apply amendments (though probably nobody cares)